hiiamboris/red-wiki/[Proposal]-Ways-to-promote-youth-to-learn-Red.md

         * Might require a big server to store the data
         * If it is stored in the client, would it expand uncontrollably?
 * using a simplified versions of the the Git system
+* for young non-English native speakers, make a translation of Red words to the native langugage
+    * first, the child gets the logic of programming; he codes in Fred (French Red), Chred (Chinese Red), Spred (Spanish Red), etc.
+    * then, he is shown the *real* Red words,
+    * once he knows/understand English, he can code in regular Red code, he can even keeps on mixing his native language with normal Red as he learns English.

 # Real-life correspondence
 * Collaborate RaspberryPi and it's clones